richardbiely/gaia-ecs/README.md

 # gaia-ecs
 [![Build Status](https://github.com/richardbiely/gaia-ecs/workflows/build/badge.svg)](https://github.com/richardbiely/gaia-ecs/actions)

-Gaia is an archetype-based ECS library.
+Gaia is an archetype-based ECS library.</br>

+It is still early in development and breaking changes to its API are possible.
+There are also a lot of features to add.
+However, it is already stable and thoroughly tested so stability should not be an issue.

 ## Requirements